acacereswright/acacereswright.github.io/work.md

 #### Data and Analytics Intern, S-cubed: Strategic Sustainability Solutions.
 September 2024 - Present

 I am interning at [S-cubed: Strategic Sustainability Solutions](https://www.scubed-sustainability.com/), where I am analyzing financial and environmental to identify sustainable and profitable business practices.
-My work is done primarily in python using software packages such as pandas and matplotlib.
+This work is done primarily in python using software packages such as pandas and matplotlib.

+Along with this, I am also assisting the company in the development of AI agents to aid in company operations and data processing.

 #### Graduate Research Assistant, University at Buffalo.
 June 2023 - Present